The Graphite Lab

 Same moments.
 Lived differently.

-First call is a same-day no-cool.
+The first call is a same-day no-cool.
 The next forty before lunch are name, address, availability, repeat.

 After

-Twelve bookings already on the dashboard.
+Twelve bookings are already on the dashboard.
 The CSR holds the same-day no-cool call all the way through.

 After